Sic Parvis Magna Sample Chapter—The Heretic

 After a quarter mile of anxious vigilance, his thoughts consumed all his attention.

-James couldn’t have been joking… could he?
+James couldn’t have been jesting… could he?

 He turned to look behind him, hoping his friend would be following and laughing at him.

 As the severed stalks fell, he stood still, staring at the fort.
 As his breath slowed, his shoulders sagged, and the stick slipped from his hand.
-Sadness overwhelmed his anger.

-As the shadows lengthened, he pulled off his boots and stockings and rolled up his slops to ford the still-cold water.
+He exhaled, as if trying to let something go, pulled off his boots and rolled up his slops to ford the river.
+The water was still cold.

 It was dusk when he returned to Crowndale.